 So, if you can cut back a bit on driving, do it.
 Plus, many insurers offer low-mileage discounts.

 Take it easy on your gas and brake pedals

 Follow this advice and you’ll be less likely to speed or crash.
-Which means you’ll be more likely to hang on to your good driver discount.
-Any insurer that offers telematic discounts often primarily monitors acceleration and braking.
+And that means you’ll be more likely to hang on to your good driver discount.

 Keep distractions to a minimum

-This means don’t use your phone while driving, of course.
-But it also means don’t unwrap or eat food while driving.
-And don’t try to pick up objects that fall off the dash or seat and onto the floor.
-No matter what’s causing it, distracted driving is extremely dangerous.
+This includes refraining from using your phone while driving, but it also means don’t unwrap or eat food while driving.
+And don’t try to pick up objects that fall off the dashboard or seat and onto the floor.
+No matter what causes it, distracted driving is extremely dangerous.

 Avoid these activities as much as you can, too:

 Defensive driving courses aim to teach drivers how to avoid and prevent crashes, how to use safety devices properly and more.
 Classes typically last four to eight hours, depending on which state you live in.

 Not only can such a course make you a better, safer driver, but it might make you eligible for a defensive driving discount.